twbs/bootstrap/docs/4.1/components/dropdowns.md

 {% endcapture %}
 {% include example.html content=example %}

-Note You don't need to add a `data-display="static"` attribute to dropdown buttons in navbars, since Popper.js isn’t used in navbars.
+Note that you don't need to add a `data-display="static"` attribute to dropdown buttons in navbars, since Popper.js isn't used in navbars.

 ## Menu content